 “On streets I sought power through things outside myself.
 In prison, through writing, I’ve found my power and purpose inside myself.” –Rahsaan Thomas

-He was born in Van Nays California in August 1946.
+Wesley Eisiminger was born in Van Nays California in August 1946.

 He attended trade schools and college after his service.
-His main study was Engineering Design and later worked in multiple companies for their engineering departments, eventually becaming a Chief Engineer and later a Vice President.
+His main study was Engineering Design and later worked in multiple companies for their engineering departments, eventually becoming a Chief Engineer and later a Vice President.